Tutor Carolyn Mendelsohn | 10.30am – 1pm | £40

-Improve your portrait photography using Carolyn Mendelssohn’s exhibition in our main gallery as your inspiration.
+Improve your portrait photography using Carolyn Mendelsohn’s exhibition in our main gallery as your inspiration.
 Packed with useful tips and tricks.

 What will the course or workshop cover and how will it be taught?

 This presentation and workshop will explore what makes a compelling portrait, and give you practical starting points and tips that they can use straight away to develop your own portrait photography.
 In the practical part of the session Carolyn with be working with you looking at how to use light, and recognizing good light on location.
 You will look at what lenses and what settings to use, and most importantly how to connect with your subject.

 Carolyn will guide you on how to take great portraits, as well as giving you an opportunity to take portraits on location around the Brewery Arts Centre.
 This workshop you with practical examples and exercises that you can use yourself after the workshop.

 What do I need to bring with me?

 Preferable DSLR Camera, Lenses/prime lenses (if you have them) and a memory card, reflector (if you have one).
 If you don’t have a DSLR – by all means bring a rangefinder or a point and shoot camera.